-The 21st century is transforming academic research: the creative and intellectual challenges of our research enquiries are now combined with the demands of a dynamic and ever more globalised society and a landscape that increasingly requires research to be conducted within interdisciplinary and transdisciplinary contexts.
+The 21st century is transforming academic research: the creative and intellectual challenges of our research enquiries are now combined with the demands of a dynamic and ever more globalised society.
+This landscape increasingly requires research to be conducted within interdisciplinary and transdisciplinary contexts.

-The AHRC-funded SWW2 is committed to developing creative approaches across disciplinary and interdisciplinary research that will develop scholars, researchers and professionals who are flexible and able to respond to both fast-moving research and industry environments.
+SWW2 is committed to fostering creative approaches within and across disciplines that will develop scholars, researchers and professionals who are flexible and able to respond to both fast-moving research and industry environments.

-We provide flexible, student-centred training that nurtures disciplinary expertise in conjunction with interdisciplinary perspectives, enriched by the world-class expertise and state-of-the-art resources available at our nine leading universities and our prestigious sector partners.
+We provide flexible, student-centred training that nurtures disciplinary expertise in conjunction with interdisciplinary perspectives.
+These are enriched by the world-class expertise and state-of-the-art resources available at our ten consortium member institutions (nine leading universities and a national museum) and prestigious partner organisations.

 SWW2 researchers will be equipped for a wide range of careers through the acquisition of research-based, employability, entrepreneurial and interpersonal skills that are vital to the 21st-century knowledge economy.